-63% of sex workers said the sex purchase law created more prejudice from the authorities (Sweden)
+63% of sex workers said the sex purchase law created more prejudice (Sweden)

-Dr Levy countered the other central claim made for the Swedish law, that sex workers have been decriminalised: they can be prosecuted under procuring laws when they band together for safety.
-Landlords have been pressured by police to evict sex worker tenants under threat of being prosecuted themselves.
-Police have been known to report sex workers to hotels.
-Shockingly, sex work has in some cases been cited as a reason for refusing mothers custody of their child.
-Harm reduction initiatives, including giving out rape alarms, condoms and a safer sex-selling guide were now opposed by the authorities on the grounds that they encourage prostitution and are futile because sex work is considered to be immutably dangerous.
-Dr Levy concluded that criminalising the purchase of sex has had a devastating effect on the rights, health and safety of sex workers in Sweden.
-Frustrated by the lack of data that incorporated the views of sex workers, Rose Alliance, the sex worker organisation in Sweden, conducted their own.
+Frustrated by the lack of data that incorporated the views of sex workers, Rose Alliance, the sex worker organisation in Sweden, conducted their own research.
 Pye Jakobsson, a founding member, relayed some hot-off-the-press statistics from a 2014 survey of 124 sex workers, which found that: 63% of sex workers said the sex purchase law had created more prejudice from the authorities; over a quarter (29%) had reported violent attacks from clients but only two said they would report an attack in the future.